lmc-eu/spirit-design-system/packages/web/src/scss/components/Card/README.md

 - `CardArtwork--alignmentXCenter`
 - `CardArtwork--alignmentXRight`

-These options are only available in horizontal and reversed horizontal layout.
+ℹ️ These options are only available in the vertical card layout.

 ## CardMedia